 There’s a part of you that’s trying to find the meaning in everything, so after reading Love From A to Z you’ll want to start your own Journal of Oddities and Marvels.
 Also while you’re naturally laid back and good at putting people at ease, but you’re still a fighter especially when it comes to defending something you believe in, so you’ll love the Girls from Innovations Academy in Girls with Sharp Sticks.

 Kings, Queens, and In-Betweens by Tanya Boteju

-If you’re an ESFP that you should read Kings, Queens, and In-Betweens by Tanya Boteju and Rabbit & Robot by Andrew Smith.
+If you’re an ESFP that you should read Kings, Queens, and In-Betweens by Tanya Boteju and The Sky Blues by Robbie Couch.

 You’re a natural entertainer and your spontaneous, fun-loving energy is contagious.
-You will love these laugh-out-loud characters in Kings, Queens, and In-Betweens as well as the quirky dark humor of Rabbit & Robot.
+You will love these laugh-out-loud characters in Kings, Queens, and In-Betweens as well as the quirky, adorable humor of The Sky Blues.

 Love & Gelato by Jenna Evans Welch

-If you’re an ENFP then you should read Love & Gelato by Jenna Evans Welch and Autoboyography by Christina Lauren.
+If you’re an ENFP then you should read Love & Gelato by Jenna Evans Welch and Better Than the Movies by Lynn Painter.

 Your enthusiasm is contagious and you love helping people explore their creative side.
 You’re naturally drawn to art because it lets you explore the meaning of things.
 Lina in Love & Gelato shares your love of art as she explores the wonders of Italy, by the end of the book you’ll wish you were there, too.
-You’ll also love reading the story of how Tanner and Sebastian fall in love in Autoboyography because it will totally appeal to your creative personal style.
+You’re also natural romantic and will really relate to Liz’s romantic side in Better Than the Movies.

 The Last Magician by Lisa Maxwell